Double Dynamite: Reception

-Bosley Crowther, the critic for The New York Times, dismissed Double Dynamite, writing, "Whatever that sizzling title is supposed to mean, this thin little comedy is strictly a wet firecracker" and that "The three stars are marking time, along with the audience, in a slow, dull and predictable tale".
+In a contemporary review for The New York Times, critic Howard Thompson wrote: "Whatever that sizzling title is supposed to mean, this thin little comedy is strictly a wet firecracker.
+The three stars are marking time, along with the audience, in a slow, dull and predictable tale ...
+Those behind the camera ... apparently were as long on determination as they were short of inspiration."